 What else attracts users to chatbots?

 From the user’s point of view, there are quite a lot of things where chatbots are friendlier than mobile apps:

 - No need to download one more app.
 It is one of the key advantages, as today’s users are tired of having an application for every little thing.
-Most chatbots are built on the existing messaging platforms, so if you have a Facebook Messenger installed, for example, you will have all Facebook-based bots within the same app.
+Most chatbots are built on the existing messaging platforms, so if you have a Facebook Messenger installed, for example, you will have all Facebook-based chatbots within the same app.